 5. Snacks and Water

 While you're out all day on the beach, you're definitely going to get hungry and so will the baby.
 Pack a lot of snacks and water to hold you over while on the beach.
 Snacks and water will satisfy the appetite and keep baby happy until you can feed them a proper meal.
 Of course, if your baby is breastfed, it is pretty easy to take baby's food along ;).

 A baby sun tent is best for protecting your little one from the harsh UV rays of the sun.
 It also makes a nice little oasis for a private retreat from the beach, while there.
 The tent is also great for private diaper changes and taking a quick beach nap.

 We absolutely love pop-up style tents as they are quick and easy to set up.
 It is important to ensure that the baby beach tent has UV protection as well as stakes to secure the tent down for windy days.
 At the very least, do take a baby beach umbrella; we find that the shade at midday under the umbrella can be a bit useless, but it is better than nothing!
-You can see a list of all the best beach tents for baby by clicking to our post here.
+You can see a list of all the best baby shade tents here.

 7. Baby Powder

 Baby powder is a staple and a must-bring item to the beach.
 Baby powder will keep sand from abrading the baby's skin if you rub the powder all over their skin.
 Forget about using a towel to run off the sand from baby's skin.
 Pop some powder on to the legs and arms and the sand will come off without aggressively rubbing their sensitive skin.